How to Maximise Annual Leave in 2026

 So, how will you use it?
 Will you blow it all at once on a holiday in the sun or use it wisely?
 If it’s the latter—and it should be!—there are some ways you can plot your annual leave to stretch it out and make it seem a lot longer.

-If you plan your annual leave around Bank Holidays you can turn 4 days into 9.
-On a Bank Holiday weekend, you’ll leave work on Friday night and will be out of the office from Saturday to Tuesday because of the Bank Holiday.
-Add four days of annual leave (Tuesday to Friday) to the mix, along with the following weekend, and that’s 9 days for the price of 4.
+If you plan your annual leave around Bank Holidays, you can turn 4 days into 9.
+On a Bank Holiday weekend, you’ll finish work on Friday and be off from Saturday to Monday.
+Add four days of annual leave from Tuesday to Friday, then roll straight into the following weekend, and that’s 9 days off for the price of 4.

-You’re limited to what you can do in 4 days, but 9 days is more than enough to enjoy a family holiday, a couples’ retreat by the beach, or even an extended city break.
-It also means you can delay your holiday until after the Bank Holiday, thus avoiding the chaos of travelling at the same time as everyone else.
+You’re limited in what you can do with just 4 days, but 9 days is long enough for a proper family holiday, a couples’ break by the coast, or an extended city break.
+It also lets you delay your travel until after the Bank Holiday weekend, helping you avoid the busiest getaway days.

-There are three key travel dates where you can do this in 2025:
+There are four key travel dates where you can do this in 2026:

-Easter Monday: April 21st Take off Tuesday, April 22nd to Friday, April 25th
+Take off Tuesday, April 7th to Friday, April 10th

 An Easter Blow-Out

-Good Friday falls on April 18th, 2025, and Easter Monday is April 21st, 2025, giving you a ready-made 4-day weekend.
-It’s a perfect excuse for a short break or some family time without dipping into your annual leave.
-But remember—millions will have the same idea, so expect higher prices and packed transport.
+Good Friday falls on April 3rd, 2026, and Easter Monday falls on April 6th, 2026, giving you a ready-made 4-day weekend.
+It’s the perfect excuse for a short break or some family time without touching your annual leave.
+But remember—lots of other people will have the same idea, so expect busier roads, airports and trains.

-Instead of squeezing everything into 4 hectic days, why not go big?
+Instead of cramming everything into 4 hectic days, why not go bigger?
 Book off the week before and the week after to turn 8 days of annual leave into a massive 16-day break.

 Here’s how:

-That’s 16 consecutive days off, from Saturday 12th April to Sunday 27th April, using just 8 days of leave.
+That gives you 16 consecutive days off, from Saturday 28th March to Sunday 12th April, using just 8 days of annual leave.

 What are the Cheapest Destinations to Use Limited Annual Leave?